 We often get asked about workplace surveillance and its legalities.
 And, unfortunately, it’s quite a complicated topic.
 Most Australia states have their own workplace surveillance laws, which can cover everything from the use of CCTV to the monitoring and recording of phone calls.

-Before we go any further, we’d encourage you to speak to both your employer/manager and an employment lawyer if you feel like you’re being monitored illegally.
+Before we go any further, we’d encourage you to speak to both your employer/manager and employment lawyers if you feel like you’re being monitored illegally.

 Now, with that out of the way, let’s jump into it and figure out exactly what constitutes illegal workplace surveillance.
 Since different states have slightly different rules, we’ve focused on Western Australia for the rest of this article.